 Technically known as rhytidectomy, a facelift is generally the procedure that will provide the most significant rejuvenation in the face and neck.
-Dr. Forsberg emphasizes a natural approach to facelift surgery.
+Our surgeons emphasize a natural approach to facelift surgery.
 He wants you to look naturally younger but certainly not artificial or overdone.

 A facelift will improve skin laxity, jowling, the hollow appearance to the cheeks and below the eyes, a jawline that lacks definition, and a droopy neck.
-If you find yourself standing in front of a mirror and giving a gentle oblique push on the skin near the corner of the jaw, you may want to come in and learn more about face lift surgery with Dr. Forsberg.
-Click here to request your consultation with Dr. Forsberg.
+If you find yourself standing in front of a mirror and giving a gentle oblique push on the skin near the corner of the jaw, you may want to come in and learn more about face lift surgery.

-The patient pictured below had a facelift done by Dr. Forsberg.
+The patient pictured below had a facelift done by our surgeons.
 In her after photos, she looks rejuvenated and refreshed, but still very much like herself and not like an obvious plastic surgery patient.
-Yes, she still has some wrinkles and imperfections but the patient is thrilled because she just looks like a younger version of herself – exactly the goal of her and Dr. Forsberg!
+Yes, she still has some wrinkles and imperfections but the patient is thrilled because she just looks like a younger version of herself – exactly the goal of her and our team!

-How does Dr. Forsberg’s approach to facelift surgery address all of the major changes in the aging face but still look natural?
+How do we approach to facelift surgery address all of the major changes in the aging face but still look natural?

 During the aging process, 3 major predictable changes to the face occur.